Erlton-Ellisburg, New Jersey

-Erlton-Ellisburg was an unincorporated community and census-designated place (CDP) located within Cherry Hill Township, in Camden County, New Jersey, United States.
-As of the 2000 United States Census, the CDP's population was 8,168.
+Erlton-Ellisburg was an unincorporated community and census-designated place (CDP) located within Cherry Hill Township, in Camden County, in the U.S. state of New Jersey.
+As of the 2000 United States census, the CDP's population was 8,168.
 The area comprises Erlton and Ellisburg, two neighborhoods in western Cherry Hill.
-As of the 2010 United States Census, the Erlton-Ellisburg CDP was discontinued and a portion of the old CDP was included in the new Ellisburg CDP.
+As of the 2010 United States census, the Erlton-Ellisburg CDP was discontinued and a portion of the old CDP was included in the new Ellisburg CDP.